bbwwgg/PRG1002_Dating_app/README.md

 - As Alice, I want the option to block or remove users so I can control who is able to contact me.

 *Reason*: Alice focus on privacy and security of an application.
 Therefore, maintaining professionalism, protecting privacy, and ensuring reliability in communication is required for the Message application.

+# 4. Ethical Principles
+The application adheres to following main ethical priciples
+## 4.1.
+The Web should work for everyone

+The messaging app will be designed to be accessible, inclusive, and usable by people with different abilities, devices, and technical literacy levels, by implementing following features and tools
+- The user interface is designed and built for various devices: various types of phone, tablet, laptop and desktop.

+  Tools to be used: make wireframe using *Balsamiq,  Figma*
+- Provide alt-text for profile images and icons
+- Use i18n frameworks such as *i18next* to manage translations in Javascript.
+- Optimize assets for low-bandwidth environments by serving compressed images
+## 4.2.
+Web applications should respect a user's privacy and security
+Given that the app handles personal data (profiles, private conversations, and gameplay activity), security and privacy are important requirements.
+- authentication to be applied for log in feature using *AuthO*, including:
+  - hash, salt and apply jwt for user password to ensure security for user log in details. hash and salt is implemented using *bcryt* package, jwt is applied using *jsonwebtoken*.
+  - multi-factor authentication to protect user account from being hacked.
+- authorisation to be applied for messaging and viewing profile feature using *AuthO*, including:
+  - allow user to make privacy setting on who can view their profile, dividing in following settings.
+In GET requests to profile pages, the user profile setting and the user making requests are evaluated.
+    - Public profiles: anyone authenticated can view.
+    - Friends-only: only users with friends connection can view.
+    - Private: only the owner can view full details; others see a minimal information (username and “this profile is private”)
+    - Blocked: if A blocks B, neither can view the other’s profile details.

+  - Messaging authorisation, with following rules:
+    - only users in friend connection can make direct messages to each others
+    - Only participants can read/send in a conversation.
+    - Blocked relationships deny both send/read.

+- Use *helmet* to secure HTTP headers, protect the application from security attacks
+  - only allow content from certain domain to be exchanged in message chat.

+## 4.3.
+Web applications should work everywhere
+The messaging app will be designed and developed to work across browsers, operating systems, and network conditions.
+- Deliver a fast, efficient experience even on slower networks and low-spec devices by minimizing loading times, optimizing resources, and improving runtime performance.
+This can be achieved with:
+  - apply lazy loading for mini-games and chat messages
+  - optimise image size
+  - Asynchronous request handling for chat messages and notifications
+  - performance monitoring the web app using *WebPageTest*.
+- App shows consistent behavior across all major browsers (Chrome, Safari, Firefox, Edge) and platforms (Windows, macOS, Android, iOS).
+This can be achieved with:
+  - Check compatibility of used functions and packages with different browers during development phase, using *CanIUse.com* and MDN Compatibility Data
+  - Test in multiple web browsers using *BrowserStack*

+## 4.4.
+Web developers should be considerate of their peers
+The messaging app will be built and maintained in a way that promotes collaboration, clarity, respect.
+The development environment and team culture will follow best practices in documentation, testing, version control, and community engagement to ensure that all contributors can work efficiently and collaboratively.

+- Comments and code documentation are maintained throughout the development and kept up to date to make the codebase easy to understand, maintain, and extend by future developers.
+This can be achieved with:
+  - Inline comments for each module and function, explaining purpose, logic, and expected parameter, using *JSDoc*
+  - Descriptive naming conventions for varibale functions, and classes.
+  - Mainain a detailed README.md and CONTRIBUTING.md file outlining detailed setup steps (e.g. install dependencies), testing commands and code expectations.
+-  Maintain a consistent, readable codebase and ensure reliability through automated testing.
+This can be achieved with:
+  - Ensure consistent syntax and code style accross the project, using *Prettier*.
+  - Build automated testing using unit tests with *Jest*.
+- Using structure version control with *Github*, and maintain clear conventional commit messages.
+Also use CODEOWNER to assign reviewers automatically for specific files and modules.